-Rebecca has been a freelance writer since she had her first child in 2005.
-She writes for local news organizations as well as corporate and advertising copy for a wide variety of clients and advertising agencies.
+Rebecca has been a freelance writer, researcher and strategy consultant since she had her first child in 2005.
+She works for local news organizations as well agencies and private corporations.

 A little about Rebecca: